Should You Take a Gap Year After High School? Pros & Cons

 Additionally, you’ll become more culturally aware and sensitive, grateful for what your home culture offers but also understand what you can learn from other cultures.
 A gap year spent volunteering with those in-need or teaching abroad may leave you wondering how you take the ability to seamlessly transition into higher education for granted back home.

-Is a gap year after high school right for you?
+Should you take a gap year after high school?

-The benefits of a gap year after high school will translate well to your education, career, and life in general!
-Just keep in mind, taking a gap year is always an option, and whether or not the timing of a gap year is right for you depends on your goals and lifestyle.
+But the benefits of a gap year after high school will translate well to your education, career, and life in general!
+Just keep in mind, taking a gap year is always an option, and whether or not the timing of a gap year is right for you comes down to your lifestyle and how you envision your future path.